SAFEHR-data/PIXL/README.md

 for more info.

-The Key Vault and ServicePrincipal have already been created for the `dev` environment and details are stored in the `pixl-secrets` note in the shared PIXL folder on _LastPass_.
+The Key Vault and ServicePrincipal have already been created for the `dev` environment and details are stored in the `pixl-dev-secrets.env` note in the shared PIXL folder on _LastPass_.

 The process for doing so using the `az` CLI tool is described below.
 This process must be repeated for `staging` & `prod` environments.